Snow Blowers

 Storage

 Storage can be an issue for some people.
-My little 24 inch machine sits in my garage right beside my two cars and there really is not more room to handle a larger machine.
-Even a 30 inch machine would be too big for our situation.
-If you can store your snow thrower outside then it will not be an issue in terms of how big or small your snow thrower is.
-A 48 inch snow thrower takes up a lot of room all year round!
+My little 24-inch machine sits in my garage right beside my two cars, and there really is not enough room to handle a larger machine.
+Even a 30-inch machine would be too big for our situation.
+If you can store your snow thrower outside, then it will not be an issue in terms of how big or small your snow thrower is.
+A 48-inch snow thrower takes up a lot of room all year round!

 Folding Handles

-The last point is all about the new feature that some manufacturers have added and that is folding handles.
-You might like to have a wider machine but do not really have the space to store it.
-Now you can fold the handles down so that your snow thrower will take a smaller foot print.
-Measure carefully and assess whether a large machine with folding handles will fit in the space you are going to use for your snow blower.
+The last point concerns a new feature that some manufacturers have added: folding handles.
+You might like to have a wider machine but do not have the space to store it.
+Now, you can fold the handles down so that your snow thrower will take a smaller footprint.
+Measure carefully and assess whether a large machine with folding handles will fit in the space you will use for your snow blower.

-Good luck on your selection.
-We will just close by saying that anything smaller than a 24 inch machine is probably not sufficient for most people.
-Heavy wet snow is pretty tough on the smaller machines and you want something with sufficient power to clear this away. in addition the extra weight of a heavier machine will mean better traction and faster snow clearing operations.
-Let the machine do the work, do not try to manhandle it.
+Good luck with your selection.
+We will just close by saying that anything smaller than a 24-inch machine is probably not sufficient for most people.
+Heavy, wet snow is pretty tough on the smaller machines, and you want something with sufficient power to clear this away.
+In addition, the extra weight of a heavier machine will mean better traction and faster snow-clearing operations.
+Let the machine do the work; do not try to manhandle it.
 You will just get frustrated with trying to clear the snow off your driveway.
 Comments appreciated.

 For all categories of blowers by size, click here.